-Good Works Under 40 (GWU40) is an annual awards program, co-presented by The Dallas Morning News.
+Good Works Under 40 is an annual awards program, co-presented by The Dallas Morning News.

 Support the Award

-In addition to nominating eligible individuals to receive the award, The Dallas Foundation invites contributions to the pool of prize money.
+In addition to nominating eligible individuals to receive the award, The Dallas Foundation invites sponsorships and contributions to the pool of prize money.
 All donations to the Good Works Under 40 fund will be given to the finalists in the form of a grant to their nonprofit of choice.
 Donations from individuals, businesses and transfers from existing donor advised funds are all welcome!
 Donate now or learn more about sponsorship levels here.

 For more information about Good Works Under 40 or how to support the award, please contact email@example.com.